qasim/split-html-loader/readme.md

 };
 ```

-The loader takes two parameters, the `target` specifying the key you want to compile against, and the `value` you want that key to be.
+The loader can take any number of parameters, with each key representing what you want to compile against, and each value representing what you want that key to be.
 In this case, we specified that we only want to compile `<!-- platform: mobile -->` and want everything else to be stripped out.

 ### Programmatic API